mirekdlugosz/website/content/2023/ast-bod-report-october-2023.md

 Tags: AST, planet AST, planet MoT

-In my [Association for Software Testing 2023 elections proceedings](https://associationforsoftwaretesting.org/about-the-ast-a-professional-body-for-testers/board-of-directors/election-proceedings/2023-election/2023-election-mirek-dlugosz/) I advocated for trasparency.
+In my [Association for Software Testing 2023 elections proceedings](https://associationforsoftwaretesting.org/about-the-ast-a-professional-body-for-testers/board-of-directors/election-proceedings/2023-election/2023-election-mirek-dlugosz/) I advocated for transparency.
 In the spirit of practising what I preach, this blog post summarizes my work for AST in October 2023.

 * Configured Google reCAPTCHA for contact plugin on the website.
 We use [Contact Form 7](https://contactform7.com/), and since version 5.8.1 it complains about "unsafe emails without protection" in specific configurations.
 Adding reCAPTCHA silences the complaint.
 * Finished runbook for asking for CAST presentation slides.
 This is internal only and I can't link to this, sorry.
 This wraps up a project to build [a database of all the presentations and slide decks used at AST events](https://github.com/associationforsoftwaretesting/presentations), something I started back in February.